Leniency Designs: An Operator's Manual: Heterogeneous Treatment Effects

 Typically, leniency IV designs do not feature multiple decision-makers being assigned to the same case, precluding such direct monotonicity tests in other contexts.
 But we can still indirectly test the assumption.
 One implication of monotonicity is that the average outcomes for cases assigned to two decision-makers with the same leniency must be the same in the population, because under monotonicity, the two decision-makers' decisions must exactly match.
-More generally, if the leniencies are similar, the average outcomes must also be similar since the number of observations on which the decision-makers disagree must be small. \Textcite{frandsen2023judging} formalize this idea in a statistical test.\footnote{Strictly speaking, both this test and the average monotonicity test described below are of the joint null hypothesis of as-good-as-random assignment, exclusion, and monotonicity, as a violation of any of these assumptions could drive a test rejection.
-Often they are interpreted as tests of monotonicity maintaining the first two assumptions, however.} While useful in some settings, the test has two limitations.
-First, to show its validity, \textcite{frandsen2023judging} rule out a large number of decision-makers (i.e., the original motivation for using UJIVE), and its implementation requires bounded outcomes (ruling out, e.g., looking at effects of patent-granting on future startup profits).
-Further, it tests the original \textcite{ImAn94} monotonicity condition, not the weaker average monotonicity condition that is necessary and sufficient for positive individual weights.
+More generally, if the leniencies are similar, the average outcomes must also be similar since the number of observations on which the decision-makers disagree must be small. \Textcite{frandsen2023judging} formalize this idea in a statistical test.\footnote{Strictly speaking, both this test and the average monotonicity test described below are of the joint null hypothesis of as-good-as-random assignment, exclusion, and monotonicity, as a violation of any assumption could drive a test rejection.} While useful in some settings, the test has two limitations.
+First, to show its validity, \textcite{frandsen2023judging} rule out a large number of decision-makers (i.e., the original motivation for using UJIVE), and its implementation requires bounded outcomes (ruling out, e.g., looking at patent effects on future startup profits).
+Second, it tests the original \textcite{ImAn94} monotonicity condition, not the weaker average monotonicity condition that is necessary and sufficient for nonnegative weights.